Add Bullara Station Stay to Your Next Exmouth Visit

 Every second Friday everyone is welcomed to come and mingle with a drink and buy a burger for $10.
 The beef patties are from their own cattle and everything is fresher than you could possibly find at the shops.
 You will meet other travellers and share and hear other stories with the crowd of people that attend.

-Damper John has been within the team for more than seven years, he is part of what Bullara is.
-He is an absolute top bloke and he is also the fella who runs the 5 pm damper tasting and history stories about Bullara.
+Damper John has been within the team for more than nine years, he is part of what Bullara Station Exmouth is.
+He is an absolute top bloke and he is also the fella who runs the 5 pm damper tasting and history stories about Bullara Station Stay.

-***Tip- Bring some Jam and butter to put on your damper….it is the best damper I have ever tried!
+***Tip- Bring some Jam and butter to put on your damper….it will be the the best damper you will have ever tried!

 What Else Is There To Do At Bullara Station?